ironscar/dba-starter/postgres/docs/13 - high-availability.md

 ### Streaming replication [PREFER]

+- The following cannot be replicated: Views, Materialized Views, Partition Root Tables, or Foreign Tables, Large Objects and Sequences
+- Postgres logical replication is restricted to DML operations only, with no support for DDL or truncate
 - First, let's sync both DB containers with a base backup from one to another
 - Let us have `postgresdb` as primary and `postgresdb2` as standby
 - Setup all connections on standby as they are on primary as it will become primary after primary fails